Identifying and Reporting Phishing

 - Click Analyze the header above.

-If you are using a different email provider, you can find out how to view your full message details by typing "get full email (provider name)" into your search engine, and selecting the help page for your email service provider.
+You can find out how to view your full message details by typing "get full email (provider name)" into your search engine, and selecting the help page for your email service provider.

 Email protection